In many ways, drying and curing buds is one of the most important steps to a successful harvest.

 In short, you’ll help your buds reach their maximum potential and quality if you dry and cure them properly.
 Here’s just a few of the benefits of drying and curing your buds properly:

 - Dramatically improves smoothness and reduces harshness of product.
 Proper drying breaks down chlorophyll.
 And proper curing breaks down leftover minerals and undesirable sugars produced by this process.
 All of this gives you a smoother, higher quality experience in the end product.

 - Increases potency.
-Much like some types of alcohol increase in potency the longer it’s fermented, your buds will also increase their potency of compounds such as THC during the curing process.
+Much like some types of alcohol increase in potency the longer it’s fermented, your buds will also increase their potency of compounds during the curing process.

 - Better flavor, taste and aroma.
 A relatively slow cure at the proper temperatures will help preserve the aromatic compounds, or terpenes, that give your buds their unique smell and flavor.